Undergraduate degrees: B.A. or B.S.

 - Investigations in Medical Physiology addresses human physiology with research and clinical medicine applications.
 Students study neuroendocrinology, addiction medicine, immunology, reproduction, pediatric diseases, and more

-- Learn more about the courses offered by the Department of Biology
+See more courses offered by the Department of Biology

 If you’d like to study abroad, consider the UO’s Neotropical Ecology Program, a summer session that begins with two integrated courses in tropical ecology.
 The first course takes place on the UO campus, and the second is offered during a three-week field-study trip to Ecuador.
 While visiting research stations and field sites in several ecosystems, you’ll keep a naturalist’s notebook and participate in the design and implementation of independent field studies.
 The tropical environment—including high-elevation Paramo, cloud forest, and the Amazon basin—is the perfect place to get deeply involved in an environmental project while earning academic credit.